COVID-19 Notice: The Workplace Manslaughter Conference is now an Online Webinar

 If you have already booked under the previous Conference rate, our Customer Service team will be in touch to refund the difference.
 If you have any queries, please contact our Customer Service team on 02 9080 4307 or email: email@example.com

 Victoria’s new Workplace Manslaughter laws will come into effect by 1 July 2020.
 The penalties are the toughest in Australia, with fines of up to $16.5 million for body corporates, and a jail term of up to 20 years for individuals

 It is now necessary for organisations to turn their attention towards compliance.

 Employers ensure prove policies, systems and processes are fit for purpose, put in practice and working as intended to deliver the right safety outcomes.

 But how can employers ensure the right safety outcomes are met under the conditions made by the new laws?

-The conference will bring together legal experts, leading OHS professionals, as well as relevant regulatory bodies in Victoria and other jurisdictions to provide answers and solutions to key questions and challenges, including:
+The webinar will bring together legal experts, leading OHS professionals, as well as relevant regulatory bodies in Victoria and other jurisdictions to provide answers and solutions to key questions and challenges, including: